horovod/horovod/docs/install.rst

 Installing Horovod with Conda (+pip)
 ------------------------------------

-If you wish to use Conda to install PyTorch, TensorFlow, MXNet, Horovod, as well as GPU depdencies such as NVIDIA CUDA Toolkit, cuDNN, NCCL, etc see `Building a Conda environment with GPU support for Horovod <conda.rst>`_.
+To use Conda to install PyTorch, TensorFlow, MXNet, Horovod, as well as GPU depdencies such as NVIDIA CUDA Toolkit, cuDNN, NCCL, etc., see `Build a Conda Environment with GPU Support for Horovod <conda.rst>`_.

 Environment Variables
 ---------------------